primus/primus/README.md

 ##### Reconnect

 When the connection goes down unexpectedly a automatic reconnect process is started.
-It's using a randomized exponential backoff algorithm to prevent clients from DDoSing your server when you reboot as they will all be re-connecting at different times.
+It's using a randomised exponential back-off algorithm to prevent clients from DDoSing your server when you reboot as they will all be re-connecting at different times.
 The reconnection can be configured using the `options` argument in `Primus` and you should add these options to the `reconnect` property: